mahagaga/connect-four/README.md

 # connect-four
 The goal is to have a decent Connect Four player implemented in Rust.

+### License
-licensed under GNU General Public License v3.0
+This project is licensed under GNU General Public License v3.0